Women's Equal Rights Law of Israel (1951): Criticism

 While supporters of the law champion its provisions for ensuring special privileges for women, this section also garners criticism, as many aspects of “privileged status” come from religious law.
 Frances Raday, the currently head of the Concord Institute for the Study of the Absorption of International Law in Israel, explains “one of the main reasons for the demotion of the principle of equality in the Israeli legal system is deference to religious values.”
 The State of Israel identifies as a state that is both Jewish and Democratic, yet often finds its religious and political values at odds.
 Much of the criticism for the Women’s Equal Rights Law stems from the debate over religious versus secular democratic values.
 Pnina Lahav, researcher and professor of law at Boston University, criticizes the law for both the “maintenance of religious jurisdiction over matters of marriage and divorce and the legitimation of a privileged status for women.”

 Criticism for the law largely stems from the notion that rather than foster true sex equality, the law’s declaration of a “privileged status” delineates women as “separate but equal.”
 Although people from across the religious and political spectrum applaud the law for guaranteeing a separate status for women, critics argue that this separate status undermines female equality.
 The term “equal” as used is not understood the same as the term “equal” would be in the American sense of the word.
-The Israeli use of the term equal implies, according to feminist intellectual Catherine MacKinnon, the “Aristotelian notion that equality entails the treatment of likes alike and un-likes differently in accordance with their unlikeness”.
-This interpretation of equality influences Israeli policy on gender equality and enabled the restrictive laws prohibiting women from entering combat positions in the Israeli Defense Forces.
+The Israeli use of the term equal implies, according to feminist intellectual Catharine MacKinnon, the “Aristotelian notion that equality entails the treatment of likes alike and un-likes differently in accordance with their unlikeness”.
+This interpretation of equality influences Israeli policy on gender equality and enabled the restrictive laws prohibiting women from entering combat positions in the Israel Defense Forces.
 This "separate but equal" ideology also influenced Israel to create the Women's Corps Women's Affairs advisor as a separate unit.